monktastic/no-more-contempt/scratch/key-points.md

 ---

+- We only hear the part of our mind that cleverly calculates how our behavior is somehow a net good.

+- Aspect of your mind that always knows, in each moment, whether your behavior is brightening the world or darkening it for your own supposed benefit.

+- People are only able to cause harm due to a kind of self-deception.
+Part of them knows _perfectly well_ that they're doing wrong, but this knowledge is very carefully shielded from conscious self-reflection, so that it doesn't _feel_ wrong.
+All they hear are their own clever justifications.
+It is a profound form of self-deception.
+This bizarre schism of mind is the secret behind _all the evil there ever was_ — and it has enabled our own misbehavior, too, if we're honest.
+Every one of us has skirted our conscience before, pretending either that we couldn't hear it or that we didn't have to listen.
+Our examples may differ in degree, but not in kind.

+- This mechanism is very difficult to recognize in ourselves, but very easy to see in our enemies.
+This makes us treat them with contempt, convinced that we're helping the world.

+- The darkness is caused by a kind of parasite in the mind — but yours and mine aren't truly separate.

+- The only reason we perceive evil as _intrinsic_ to other minds is so that we will feel morally licensed to viciously attack them for it.

+- The truth is, every misbehavior, from the slightest skirting of conscience to the most horrific war crime, is enabled by precisely the same mechanism — and every time anyone engages in it for any reason whatsoever, they induce the same tendency in others.

+- It is impossible to overstate just how much of our world is built on self-deception.
+Some examples are obvious, like when politicians start wars on thinly-veiled excuses.
+Others are much harder to see — in particular, the ones that benefit us in some way.
+But the truth is that it's never actually possible to benefit ourselves at the world's expense.

+- If you really wish to defeat evil instead of mindlessly adding more to the world, you must develop the capacity to perceive — not just believe, but perceive — that evil is not intrinsic to any mind.

+- There is an aspect of our mind that always knows whether our behavior will brighten the world or darken it for our own personal gain.

+- Notice how the word "right" is a synonym for both "good" and "correct."
+This is not an accident: something in you knows that what is good is what is most correct.

-- [Something about how the vast majority of human activity takes place beneath our conscious thresholds.]
+- The vast majority of human activity takes place beneath our conscious thresholds.

 - Anger is a completely natural, and even healthy, response to such misbehavior.
 But it is almost always accompanied by malice, contempt, or self-righteousness.
-These may feel healthy, too, but there's something crucial that we're overlooking.
+These may feel healthy, too, but they are only manifestations of our parasite.

-- Contempt is the secret handshake they use to provoke each other while making us feel noble for doing so.
+- Contempt is the secret handshake our parasites use to provoke each other while making us feel noble for doing so.

 - Looking at precisely the same entity...

 - What you ultimately are is a Light so vast that it defies description; a profound Love for all of reality that excludes nothing and forsakes no-one — including the targets of its fearsome wrath, should that be necessary.